Here's how you can block unwanted contacts in Messages and FaceTime for Mac

-While Messages and FaceTime on the Mac are great ways to stay in touch with the people you care about, they also present solid methods of dealing with people you don't.
-Whether you're spammed with text messages or inundated with telemarketing calls, both Messages and FaceTime allow you to tune these annoyances out.
+Messages and FaceTime are great for communicating with friends and family, though they can also be misused by text message and telemarketing scams.
+Thankfully, both Messages and FaceTime for Mac allow you to tune these annoyances out by blocking troublesome contacts.

-Follow the instructions below to learn exactly how to block messages and calls.
+There are a couple of different ways to achieve the same result.
+Follow the instructions below to learn exactly how to block messages and calls on your Mac.
+Changed your mind?
+You can always unblock a contact later.

 How to block a contact in Messages for Mac